JaredWilliam97/Team-Profile-Generator/Readme.md

-10 Object-Oriented Programming: Team Profile Generator https://drive.google.com/file/d/1Hv6tAlWq7A0739BBi9vkl5KTG99Ng2Ra/view?usp=sharing
+10 Object-Oriented Programming: Team Profile Generator Please visit this link to test and see the functionality of the project!!!!! https://drive.google.com/file/d/1Hv6tAlWq7A0739BBi9vkl5KTG99Ng2Ra/view?usp=sharing

 I created Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.